-There are many world-class fisheries in the Lamar Valley of Yellowstone National Park, but Soda Butte Creek is a standout for many reasons.
+There are many world-class fisheries in the Lamar Valley of Yellowstone National Park in Wyoming but Soda Butte Creek is a standout for many reasons.

 Nestled in the northeastern corner of the park near Cooke County, Montana, Soda Butte Creek runs about 13 miles to the Lamar River.